CHUS MARTINEZ, curating as care, giving voice in order to learn

 How do you envision the museum of the future when the world is back to what is being called the ‘New Normal’ or the ‘new normality’ after the lockdown?
 Do you think the online exhibitions and events we are experiencing these days will continue?

 No. I don’t think online exhibitions will continue.
-But I do think many museums and art institutions discovered a different language in their digital engagement and it would be great if we all pursue keeping it.
-It is amazing what we can offer online, but exhibitions are not the winners among the digital, my opinion.
-But mediation is great, there are so many ways of feeling close and the digital made it more possible.
+But I do think many museums and art institutions discovered a different language in their digital engagement, and it would be great if we all pursue keeping it.
+It is amazing what we can offer online, but exhibitions are not the winners among the digital, in my opinion.
+But mediation is great; there are so many ways of feeling close, and digitally made it more possible.
 I hope people continue connecting this way.

 What would it be your biggest curating extravaganza?